Morwey/ezreverse/PythonShinyDeployment.md

 To better visualize and check in real-time, it's recommended to download the Shiny extension for **VScode**.

-Use the link below to download the **Shiny extension** for your VSCode.
+Use the link below to download the **Shiny extension** for your VScode.
 In the sidebar of VScode you can turn it on and off.

 [Shiny for python extension](https://marketplace.visualstudio.com/items?itemName=posit.shiny-python)